almogbcr/kubeAssignment/k8s/README.md

 > ```

-What happens if I delete the pod?
-Nothing
-Who will recreate it?
+What happens if I delete the pod? it stop its life circle Who will recreate it?
 No one

 Why?